jimmy-mll/DependencyInjection.SourceGenerators/SECURITY.md

 ---

-We take security seriously, and we appreciate your assistance in keeping Nexus safe for all users.
+We take security seriously, and we appreciate your assistance in keeping Microsoft.Extensions.DependencyInjection.SourceGenerators safe for all users.